GoogleChrome/web.dev/src/site/content/en/blog/bluetooth/index.md

 to [request] and [connect to] nearby Bluetooth Low Energy devices, [read]/[write] Bluetooth characteristics, [receive GATT Notifications], know when a [Bluetooth device gets disconnected], and even [read and write to Bluetooth descriptors].
+See MDN's [Browser compatibility] table for more information.

 For Linux and earlier versions of Windows, enable the `#experimental-web-platform-features` flag in `chrome://flags`.

-### Available for Origin Trials
+### Available for origin trials

-In order to get as much feedback as possible from developers using the Web Bluetooth API in the field, we've previously added this feature in Chrome 53 as an [origin trial] for Chrome OS, Android, and Mac.
+In order to get as much feedback as possible from developers using the Web Bluetooth API in the field, Chrome has previously added this feature in Chrome 53 as an [origin trial] for Chrome OS, Android, and Mac.

 The trial has successfully ended in January 2017.

-## Security Requirements
+## Security requirements

 To understand the security tradeoffs, I recommend the [Web Bluetooth Security Model] post from Jeffrey Yasskin, a software engineer on the Chrome team, working on the Web Bluetooth API specification.

-### HTTPS Only
+### HTTPS only

-Because this experimental API is a powerful new feature added to the Web, it is made available only to [secure contexts].
-This means you'll need to build with TLS in mind.
+Because this experimental API is a powerful new feature added to the web, it is made available only to [secure contexts].
+This means you'll need to build with [TLS] in mind.

-### User Gesture Required
+### User gesture required

 As a security feature, discovering Bluetooth devices with `navigator.bluetooth.requestDevice` must be triggered by [a user gesture] such